uwnlp/qamr/code/README.md

 # QAMR Code

-There are two subprojects:
+There are three main subprojects:

  * `qamr`: The QAMR annotation pipeline, instantiable for any data.
  * `qamr-example`: Example instantiation of the pipeline used to generate the data in this repository.

-Another subproject with the analysis of our data is coming soon.
+ * `qamr-analysis`: Code for processing the data, including performing our manual analysis from the paper.

 ## Setup